CivtestGame/Information/GettingStarted.md

 2. (Optional) review 'Settings' tab.

-3. Click 'Join Game' and enter `civtest.org` as the Address.
-Choose a username and password (this is hashed + salted serverside).
+3. Click 'Join Game' and enter `civtest.org` as the Address (Port is `30000`) Choose a username and password (this is hashed + salted serverside).
 Re-enter your password when prompted.

 4. You should be in-game.
 Hit `Esc` to see the menu -- review and change your keybindings.